Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• You claim to have read and to comply with the Author Guidelines and the policies contained in the "About the Journal” section on the website (including the Ethics Code, the Open Access Policy, the Copyright Notice and the Privacy Statement).
+• Authors have read and to comply with the Author Guidelines and the policies contained in the "About the Journal” section on the website (including the Ethics Code, the Open Access Policy, the Copyright Notice and the Privacy Statement).

-• You have stated your current position and affiliation (e.g. Associate Professor at the University of Bologna) in the comments for the editors section below (it appears after clicking on the submission link).
-In case of co-authorship, indicate each authors’ name, current position and affiliation.
+• Authors have stated current position and affiliation (preferably provided with the ROR ID) in the comments for the editors section below (it appears after clicking on the submission link).
+In case of co-authorship, indicate each authors’ name, current position and affiliation and the corresponding author.

 Author Guidelines